Scuba Diving Vacation

 We have several ongoing research projects…

-Lionfish are indigenous in the Indio Pacific oceans and the Red Sea but not the Atlantic Caribbean belt.
-In their natural habitat they have a diet that is not a threat to the environment; there are many more varieties of species and they have natural predators.
-However, in the Atlantic Caribbean oceans they are an invasive predator, feeding on species that are key to our environment such as juvenile groupers, parrotfish and crustaceans.
+Lionfish are indigenous in the Indian and Pacific Oceans and the Red Sea but not the Atlantic Caribbean belt.
+In their natural habitat, they have a diet that is not a threat to the environment; there are many more varieties of species and they have natural predators.
+However, in the Atlantic Caribbean Oceans they are an invasive predator, feeding on species that are key to our environment such as juvenile groupers, parrotfish and crustaceans.

 Lionfish are voracious predators and consume juvenile fish recruits.
 In thirty minutes one lionfish was observed eating more than twenty fish!!
 ReefCI found a lionfish with a Blue Chromis in its stomach, the Lionfish measured 18cm and the Blue Chromis measured 9cm!
 That is half its body size in one mouthful!
 It’s like a human being eating a sheep in one gulp!!

 Most fish species spawn once or twice a year over maybe a 2-month period during the full moon.
 Lionfish release their eggs every 4 days!!
 They can release up to 20,000 eggs.
 They do not release the eggs until they are fully developed making the chance of survival much higher.
 This means they reproduce at an alarming rate.
 They reach sexual maturity in less than 1 year!
 And they can live until they are around 15 years!

 ReefCI is currently working with local restaurants.
 We are giving them lionfish to include on their menus to introduce lionfish as a food source and to increase awareness of this problem amongst their customers!!
 Lionfish ceviche, lionfish fish cakes, fried whole lionfish, all delicious to eat.